-minus-squareIced Raktajino@startrek.websitelinkfedilinkEnglisharrow-up2·3 hours agoMy Minimal Phone has two physical SIM slots, though that’s not exactly a mass market device nor suitable for everyone lol.
+minus-squareIced Raktajino@startrek.websitelinkfedilinkEnglisharrow-up2·2 months agoMy Minimal Phone has two physical SIM slots, though that’s not exactly a mass market device nor suitable for everyone lol.

 I use an eSIM because it’s the only way to have dual lines with my phone.
 Are there still phones that have 2 physical SIM slots for dual lines?